fistfulofhummus/fistfulofhummus/README.md

   <img src="https://halfabowlofhummus.xyz/images/GitS.gif" width="100%" />
 </p>

-## 🧠 About Me
+# About Me

 I’m a cybersecurity professional with **3+ years of experience**, primarily in **SOC environments**, specializing in **penetration testing** and **security engineering**.

-My focus is operating in the **space between red and blue** — understanding how adversaries actually behave, then using that knowledge to improve **detection, response, and resilience**.
+My focus is operating in the **space between red and blue** — understanding how adversaries actually behave, then using that knowledge to improve **detection, response, and a environments resiliance** to cyberatttacks.

 I’ve conducted security assessments across: